 Across the United States, the Occupational Safety and Health Act of 1970 (OSH Act) includes a “General Duty Clause” that requires employers to provide a workplace “free of recognized hazards that are causing or likely to cause death or physical harm.”
-And you’re likely already familiar with the numerous recommended guidelines to help incorporate workplace violence prevention (WPVP) practices to protect worker safety.
-Although these guidelines exist, WPVP programs are not traditionally the norm.
+Although these guidelines exist, programs for preventing workplace violence are traditionally not the norm.

-The Role of the WPVP Program Executive Sponsor
+The Role of the Workplace Violence Prevention Executive Sponsor

-Want to dive deeper into where leaders can begin and recommend approaches for implementation?
+Dive deeper into where and how leaders can best support workplace violence prevention efforts.
 The strategies discussed here are from the Workplace Violence Prevention Handbook, published by CPI and authored by health care professionals for health care professionals.